RJBrinkman/arpython/README.md

 `-a, --arp {s,silent,n,normal,r,restore}` - Use this command to start ARP poisoning.
 Specify either the silent or non-silent method or the restore method which will restore the ARP tables

+`-d, --dns INTERFACE` - Use this command to start DNS poisoning on the given interface, if used without the ARP spoofing it assumes that you have done or are doing that some other way

+`-di, dnsip IP` - Use this command to specify a specific IP to DNS spoof

 `-p, --packets AMOUNT` - Specify a custom amount of packets for the normal ARP poison attack

 `-vi, --victim VICTIM` - Specify the IP address of the victim